 RGB (red, green, blue) is an additive color spectrum that represents the emittance of light, and when all the primary colors are combined, they form white.
 Computer monitors and other displays, use the emittance of light to create colors, and therefore, use the RGB mode.
 However, in printing, inks don’t work the same way.
 Since they don’t emit light. they use another colorspace to create colors.
 This new colorspace is the CMYK (cyan, magenta, yellow, black).
 The CMYK colorspace represents absorption of light and when all the primary colors are combined, they form black.

-Due to this differences, it is impossible for certain colors on a screen to be printed, since the CMYK colorspace does not include all the colors within the RGB spectrum.
+Due to these differences, it is impossible for certain colors on a screen to be printed, since the CMYK colorspace does not include all the colors within the RGB spectrum.
 However, you can properly display the CMYK colorspace on a screen, since the RGB colorspace covers it completely.

 In this page, we'll tell you about a color shift thay may happen with the color blue and why there's a reason not to design for print in RGB.
 The range of colors that can be reproduced in CMYK mode is considerably smaller than the RGB range of colors reproducible on a standard monitor, so when the file it's converted to CMYK for printing, the colors will shift and lose vividness.